Defining a Responsible Individual

 - The business names and EINs of all entities for which you are a responsible individual.
 For more information about what entities are covered by this requirement, see the CPEO FAQs.

 Responsible individuals undergo several background checks including criminal background checks, tax compliance checks, experience reporting and others as part of the RIPA process.

-The FBI conducts criminal background checks using the responsible individual’s fingerprints.
-Fingerprints must be submitted by each responsible individual or application submitter.
-Generally, there are no exceptions.
+The Federal Bureau of Investigation (FBI) conducts criminal background checks using the responsible individual’s fingerprints.
+Criminal Background checks are performed when the RIPA is submitted and as part of the CPEO annual verification.
+Fingerprints must be submitted by each responsible individual.
+Generally, fingerprint cards are submitted once, but IRS will request new fingerprint cards if the FBI cannot scan the original submission.
 Fingerprints are submitted on a Form FD-258, Fingerprint Card.
-The fingerprint cards used for the CPEO program are unique and can only be obtained by sending an email request to firstname.lastname@example.org with CPEO FINGERPRINT in the subject line.
+The fingerprint cards used for the CPEO program are unique and can only be obtained by sending an email request to email@example.com with CPEO FINGERPRINT in the subject line.

 NOTE: THIS PROCESS IS TO BE USED ONLY TO REQUEST FINGERPRINT CARDS FOR THE CPEO PROGRAM.
 Requests for CPEO application status or other programs such as IRS e-file Provider or IRS Acceptance Agent will not receive a response.
 If you need fingerprint cards for IRS e-file, acceptance agent program, EFIN or other e-service, use the procedures specific to that program.
 Non-CPEO email requests cannot be forwarded.